Security Research - overview

 - cryptographic research from the theoretical foundations to the design and implementation of practical protocols.

-- cybersecurity analytics
+- cognitive cyber security intelligence and cybersecurity analytics

 - cloud security and secure service delivery environments